Mini Drivers: Inside the Niche History & Surging Future

 How Far Does a Mini Driver Go?

-You should expect a mini driver to go anywhere from just a few yards shorter than your normal driver, to 20-25 yards shorter.
+You should expect a mini driver to go anywhere from 5-25 yards shorter than your normal driver.
 There are a lot of variables here, so we’ll explain.

-The TaylorMade BRNR mini driver is the most recent addition to the mini driver market, so that’s the one we’ll use as an example here.
+The TaylorMade r7 Quad mini driver is the most recent addition to the mini driver market, so that’s the one we’ll use as an example here.

-That BRNR mini driver comes in two different loft options (11.5 degrees and 13.5 degrees), each with loft adjustability up or down 2 degrees.
-That variable alone means that club can check in anywhere from 9.5 degrees up to 15.5 degrees, which will ultimately make a massive impact on how far you hit it.
+That r7 Quad mini comes in two loft options, 11.5 degrees and 13.5 degrees.
+With loft adjustability up or down 2 degrees, that club can check in anywhere from 9.5 degrees to 15.5 degrees.
+The loft you choose has a massive impact on how far you hit it.

 Alternatively, if your mini driver is set to a higher-launching, more forgiving setting, you can expect it to go farther than your 3-wood, but not as far as your driver.